 First let’s look at the shoe upper, breaking it down into three areas.

-As you can see in the end, I decided to go for blue and white shoes.
-This was maybe against my better judgment, as I was worried about the amount of white on the shoes but they looked stunning on photos and in the flesh when they arrived.
+As you can see in the end, I decided to go for the blue and white version.
+This was maybe against my better judgment as I was worried about the amount of white on the shoes, but they looked stunning in photos and in the flesh when they arrived.

-The worry with the white was how long it would stay looking so fresh and my worries, unfortunately, have been confirmed in quite a short period of time.
+The worry with the white was how long it would stay looking so fresh.
+My worries, unfortunately, have been confirmed in quite a short period of time.